Get to know how SPF, DKIM and DMARC works together.

 Implementation of DKIM

 DKIM can also be implemented with a TXT record in your DNS zone using a DKIM wizard.
-For now, we use CNAMES records that Exchange Online provide.
+For now, we use CNAMES (most secured because the private and public keys rotates every time by the provider) records that Exchange Online provide.
 Open your DNS zone and add two CNAME records;

 - Hostname: selector1._domainkey